VoxelForge/VoxelForge/API.md

 #### Parameters
 * `identifier`: A globally unique internal name for the HUD bar, will be used later to refer to it.
 Please only rely on alphanumeric characters for now.
+The identifiers “`health`” and “`breath`” are used internally for the built-in health and breath bar, respectively.
+Please do not use these names.
 * `text_color`: A 3-octet number defining the color of the text.
 The octets denote, in this order red, green and blue and range from `0x00` (complete lack of this component) to `0xFF` (full intensity of this component).
 Example: `0xFFFFFF` for white.
 * `label`: A string which is displayed on the HUD bar itself to describe the HUD bar.
 Try to keep this string short.
 * `textures`: A table with the following fields: